-Driving Under the Influence of Alcohol or Controlled Substance (DUI/DWI)
+Driving Under the Influence (DUI) of Alcohol or a Controlled Substance in Reading and Berks County

 For most first-time offenders, the Accelerated Rehabilitative Disposition (ARD) program is available.
-ARD is a pretrial diversionary program in which a defendant agrees to participate (not plead guilty) in exchange for probation and a shorter license suspension.
-Upon completion of the program, all charges are dismissed and the records expunged, although an ARD disposition does count as a prior DUI offense in the event of a second or subsequent DUI arrest within 10 years.
+ARD is a pretrial diversionary program where a defendant agrees to participate (not plead guilty) in exchange for probation and a shorter license suspension.
+Upon completion of the program, all charges are dismissed and the records are expunged, although ARD does count as a prior DUI offense in the event of a second or subsequent DUI arrest within 10 years.

 Berks County is one of the few counties in the state to offer treatment programs to second and subsequent DUI offenders who face mandatory minimum periods of jail time.
-The second-time offender program (STOP) allows defendants to receive credit on their jail sentences after residing at a halfway house or serving house arrest with outpatient counseling.
-Many third-time and subsequent offenders are offered Treatment Court as a way to shorten the period of time which must be spent in jail by participating in treatment and intensive counseling and supervision.
+Subsequent offenders are offered treatment court as a way to shorten the period of time that must be spent in jail by participating in treatment and intensive counseling and supervision.